Rent-to-Own Lease Agreement Template

 What is a Rent-to-Own Lease Agreement?

 Rent-to-own (RTO) agreements are like a test drive for homeownership.
 But is it all sunshine and rainbows?
-Let's break down the different types of RTOs—the good, the bad, and the gotta-know details before anyone signs on the dotted line.
+Let's break down the good, the bad, and the gotta-know details of RTOs before anyone signs on the dotted line.

-A rent-to-own (RTO) agreement lets a renter/buyer live in a house with the chance to buy it later.
+A Rent-to-Own Agreement lets a renter/buyer live in a house with the chance to buy it later.
 This option is especially cool for folks who might not have the credit score or cash for a down payment right now but see themselves owning a home in the future.

 Types of Rent-to-Own Agreements

-There's more than one type of rent-to-own agreement.
-Let's unpack the two main options:
+There's more than one type of rent-to-own agreement, so let's unpack the two main options.

 • Option to Purchase: Think of this option as a chance to try before you buy.
 If things don't work out, the purchaser can walk away without a penalty (except maybe losing any down payment).